danieldiekmeier/magna.css/README.md

 ## Inspiration

-*Magna.css* is heavily inspired by the great work the Tachyon-Team does with their CSS-Framework.
+*Magna.css* is heavily inspired by the great work the Tachyons-Team does with their CSS-Framework.
 Just look at this marvelous piece of code: https://www.npmjs.com/package/tachyons-position